The devil is a personification of sin

 By accepting the Gospel call, we can be freed from sin forever.

-next page return to index
+next page go to sacrifice